Lior Shamriz

 Lior Shamriz (born September 13, 1978) is a writer, producer, and film director.
-They reside in Santa Cruz, California.
+They reside in Oakland, California.

+Early life

+Shamriz was born to a Jewish-Iraqi mother and a Jewish-Iranian father in Ashkelon, a working-class city in southern Israel.
+Their mother was born in Amarah, Iraq, and their father in Shiraz, Iran.
+Both emigrated with their families as children in the aftermath of the 1948 war.
+At 19, Shamriz dropped out of the army for personal and political reasons and moved to Tel Aviv, where they began working on collective art publications and computer-generated music.
+Critical of Israeli nationalism in press interviews and in their film work, Shamriz immigrated to Berlin in 2006, pursuing graduate studies at the Institute for Time-Based Media of the Berlin University of the Arts, and eventually gave up their Israeli citizenship.

 Career

-Born to an Iraqi-Iranian Jewish family in Ashkelon, a city in southern Israel, they skipped the army at 18 and moved to Tel Aviv where they began working on collective art publications and computer generated music.
-They attended the Sam Spiegel Film and Television School until being expelled in 2004.
-Critical of Zionism and Israeli nationalism in press interviews and in their film work, Shamriz immigrated to Berlin in 2006, pursuing graduate studies at the Institute for Time Based Media of the Berlin University of the Arts.

 Dimitri Eipides from the Thessaloniki International Film Festival noted that Shamriz "develops his own écriture, experimenting with form, deconstructing narratives and reconstructing their pieces into something unique, which bears his own personal trademark".
+Working in the intersection of art cinema, performance, and essay films, Shamriz's work draws on various legacies, such as queer cinema, underground film, and Persian pop.

 Their first long film, Japan Japan (2006-2007), a micro-budget independent production, was presented at about fifty international film festivals, among them the Locarno International Film Festival, the Sarajevo Film Festival, Buenos Aires International Festival of Independent Cinema and MoMA's New Directors/New Films Festival where chief film curator Rajendra Roy had noted it as one of the top ten film of the year.
 A controversial and polarizing film, it tells a kaleidoscopic story of a young queer pacifist drop-out who is unable to leave Israel, juxtaposing saturated pop music, pixelated virtual travelogues with poetry by Constantine P. Cavafy and Charles Olson, together with dramatic scenes and pornographic imagery.